ashutoshp2221/Human-Verification-using-Multimodal-Deep-Learning/README.md

 1. Audio clips are converted into MEL spectrograms using matplotlib.
 2. Preprocessing images and audio spectrograms into data pairs to feed into the fused neural network.
 3. Forming train-test splits using sklearn
-4. Model contains VGG16 as the base model for image recognition and multiple Conv2D layers in the audio and fused model with output layer as a sigmoid layer.
+4. Model contains VGG16 as the base model for image recognition and multiple Conv2D layers in the audio and fused model with last dense layer as a sigmoid layer.
 5. Training the model.

 ***